derekmbrown/multi-stage-build-apache/README.md

 # multi-stage-build-apache

-This is a small repository used to demonstrate a basic multi-stage docker build with Composer and PHP/Apache images.
+This is a small repository used to demonstrate a basic docker multi-stage build with Composer and PHP/Apache images.
 PHP packages are installed during the Composer stage then copied over into PHP/Apache image during the PHP/Apache stage.
-View the [Dockerfile](https://github.com/derekmbrown/multi-stage-build-apache/blob/main/Dockerfile) to understand.
+View the [Dockerfile](https://github.com/derekmbrown/multi-stage-build-apache/blob/main/Dockerfile).

 ### How-to use: